Nadir-62/Data-Colelction-Pipeline/README.md

 Create a Github repo

 # Milestone 2
-This Milestone required fo rme to choose a website with an adequate amount of data that can be scraped so I have decided to collect data from MyProtein - www.myprotein.com
+This Milestone required for me to choose a website with an adequate amount of data that can be scraped so I have decided to collect data from MyProtein - www.myprotein.com

 # Milestone 3
 In the code below I used selenium to navigate through the webpages of the website until I reach and collect the weblinks of the product pages.
 I used 3 methods to do this: